 Other possible issues might be sending a payload longer than 256 bytes, your payload might not be formatted correctly, or perhaps your JSON dictionary has incorrect syntax.

 An occasional disconnect while your provider is idle is nothing to be concerned about; just re-establish the connection and carry on.
 If one of the push servers is down, the load balancing mechanism will transparently direct your new connection to another server assuming you connect by hostname and not by static IP address.

-If your provider is using the original simple binary interface, consider migrating to the enhanced binary interface.
+If your provider is using the original simple notification, consider migrating to the enhanced notification format.
 That interface provides more control over the expiration of notifications and also returns more detailed error responses if a problem occurs with a particular notification.

-You can read more about the enhanced binary interface in the Local and Push Notification Programming Guide.
+You can read more about the enhanced notification format in the Local and Push Notification Programming Guide.